Schoof cabinet

-The Schoof cabinet is the current demissionary cabinet of the Netherlands, sworn in on 2 July 2024.
+The Schoof cabinet was the cabinet of the Netherlands from on 2 July 2024 until 23 February 2026.
 Led by independent politician and civil servant Dick Schoof as prime minister of the Netherlands, the cabinet was formed after the 2023 Dutch general election by the Party for Freedom (PVV), the People's Party for Freedom and Democracy (VVD), New Social Contract (NSC), and the Farmer–Citizen Movement (BBB).
-It is the first time that the PVV, NSC and BBB have had seats in government.
+It was the first time that the PVV, NSC and BBB have had seats in government.
+Political analysts concluded that the influence of the Netherlands on EU policy was significantly reduced, when the Schoof cabinet is compared to its predecessor, the Fourth Rutte cabinet.

 The cabinet fell after the PVV left the coalition and cabinet on 3 June 2025 due to disagreements on asylum policy.
-As a demissionary cabinet it will continue working until a new cabinet is formed, but according to convention it is not permitted to make major decisions.
+As a demissionary cabinet it continued working until the Jetten cabinet was sworn in on 23 February 2026, but according to convention it was not permitted to make major decisions.
+NSC left the coalition on 22 August 2025.

 Formation

 Under informateurs Elbert Dijkgraaf and Richard van Zwol, the four parties (the right-wing populist PVV, the conservative liberal VVD, the Christian democratic NSC, and the agrarian BBB) reached the outline of a coalition agreement, titled "Hope, Courage, and Pride", on 16 May 2024.
 They agreed to form an extra-parliamentary cabinet, which they defined as a cabinet with a greater distance to parliamentary groups in the House of Representatives.
 Votes in parliament of coalition parties were not bound on issues not covered in the agreement, such as pensions, as long as they would not impact the budget.
 Van Zwol was appointed formateur on 22 May.
 On 11 June, the four parties agreed on the names of candidates and the distribution of ministerial posts.
 The cabinet was to consist of 29 members, the same amount as its predecessor, of which 16 would be ministers.
 Three new ministerial posts were created, the Minister of Asylum and Migration, the Minister of Climate and Green Growth, and the Minister of Housing and Spatial Planning; and it includes one minister without portfolio, namely the Minister for Foreign Trade and Development Cooperation.
 The cabinet was sworn in on 2 July 2024.

 Following the formation, the cabinet was tasked with expanding the outline of the coalition agreement into a governing agreement.
 It was finalized by the Council of Ministers on 6 September 2024 and presented on 13 September, ahead of the presentation of the 2025 Netherlands budget on Prinsjesdag.
-The Netherlands Bar concluded in October 2024 that nine proposals, including the declaration of an asylum crisis, violated the principles of the rule of law, while another 28 were considered risks.
+The Netherlands Bar claimed in October 2024 that nine proposals, including the declaration of an asylum crisis, violated the principles of the rule of law, while another 28 were considered risks.
 Six proposals, such as the "right to make a mistake", could strengthen the rule of law.